Glamping Sites That Will Change the Way You Look at Nature

 If you’re keen to enjoy the great outdoors but not interested in roughing it, then glamping is for you.
 Thanks to upgraded accommodations and actual beds, glamping is a more luxurious experience, with amenities that may include running water, electricity, personal chefs, fine linens, and en suite bathrooms.
 Plus, you don’t have to worry about packing toiletries, bedding,and towels – it’s all part of the package.
 From deluxe safari tents to small cabins and bungalows, this classy getaway not only lets you gently commune with nature, it also allows you to participate in activities you may have missed if you were staying at a hotel.
 Ready to upgrade?
 Here are six top picks for when tents and sleeping bags just won’t do.

 Located near Goose Rocks Beach and Dock Square, this seaside campground is the epitome of high-low accommodations.
 Meant to evoke an old-school tableau of New England communal camping, Sandy Pines is a family-friendly destination teetering on the Atlantic.
 For true glamping, 16 luxe safari tents are available; each has a different design theme and includes a king-size bed, deck, mini-fridge and beverage cooler, and a combination heater/fan.
 For something more low-key, check out one of the 12 wooden A-frame Hideaway Huts, each equipped with a full-size bed and fire pit.
 This year, Sandy Pines unveiled six unique retreat options, including a decked-out Airstream, a glass house, and a Conestoga wagon.
 Entertainment, like bocce and badminton, movie nights, and even a Kid’s Kamp, ensures that everyone keeps busy.
 Resort-style amenities like the heated saltwater pool and laundry facilities add to the sense of luxury.
 The property’s Grand Lodge is a hub for the glamping community, while the General Store sells groceries and essentials like bug spray, sunscreen, charcoal, and propane.
-Make your way to the snack bar for freshly baked goods and sandwiches, plus local beer and wine. sandypinescamping.com.
+Make your way to the snack bar for freshly baked goods and sandwiches, plus local beer and wine.

 (Courtesy Eastwind Hotel & Bar)

-A lively and welcome addition to New York’s Catskill Mountains, Eastwind deftly straddles luxury and nature with design-forward glamping accommodations alongside a boutique hotel.
-The three Scandinavian-inspired Lushna wood cabins are standalone A-frame units with insulation and a glass window for panoramic views.
-Built on stilts, these tiny cabins include a queen-sized bed, private bathroom with sauna, posh Frette linens, and Wi-Fi.
+There are three Lushna Suites, and seven Lushna Cabins which are Scandinavian-inspired standalone wood cabins with insulation for year round stays, and glass windows for panoramic views of the mountains.
+Built on stilts, these tiny cabins include a queen-sized bed, private bathroom, posh Frette linens, and Wi-Fi.
 A BBQ kit is available on request to use at the fire pit on the property.
-Glampers also have access to all the hotel’s amenities, such as the Salon, a cocktail and coffee bar set in a sprawling living room–like space with huge windows, couches, a dining area, and an expansive outdoor deck.
+Glampers also have access to all the hotel’s amenities, like the sauna and the Salon, a sprawling living room–like space with huge windows, a bar, couches, a dining area, and an expansive outdoor deck.
 Seasonal prix-fixe Saturday Evening Suppers and a bar menu with small plates are available.
 Eastwind also has a year-round calendar of programs and activities, like concerts and foraging walks.
-To explore the surrounding Catskills, take a refreshing hike to Kaaterskill falls and Saugerties Lighthouse, or hang out at one of the plentiful water holes like Woodstock’s Big Deepa. eastwindny.com.
+To explore the surrounding Catskills, take a refreshing hike to Kaaterskill falls and Saugerties Lighthouse, or hang out at one of the plentiful water holes like Woodstock’s Big Deepa.

-Orca Island’s modest glamping grounds are situated near the south end loop of Moran State Park.
-Less than an hour ferry ride from the port city Anacortes lands you on the 5000-acre island, which boasts five freshwater lakes and more than 30 miles of hiking trails.
+Orcas Island’s modest glamping grounds are situated near the south-end loop of Moran State Park.
+An ferry ride from the port city of Anacortes lands you on the 5000-acre island, which boasts five freshwater lakes and more than 30 miles of hiking trails.
 Sunrise Rock and Cascade Falls are walking distance from each other, but if you want to catch a panoramic view, the summit of Mount Constitution is about five miles away.
 There are five glamping sites to choose from, the smallest featuring one tent with a queen-size bed and the largest offering two tents, one with a queen-size bed and the other with two twin daybeds.
 All accommodations also come with a table and chairs, dresser, and luggage rack.
 Outside there are Adirondack chairs, a grill and fire pit, a picnic table, and tents are equipped with flashlights and lanterns.
 There is no running water on the site, so you’ll be sharing the grounds’ toilets and coin-operated showers with the visitors on the old-school camping grounds.
 Meals are not included, though grilling utensils are available for loan, and you can add the “morning coffee” option when you book if you need that initial shot of caffeine.
-There are plenty of restaurants and markets on the island if you want a night out or need to replenish supplies. stayleanto.com.
+There are plenty of restaurants and markets on the island if you want a night out or need to replenish supplies.